waste-of-kindergarten/xpython37-v0.1/python/Doc/distutils/apiref.rst

    a 3-way universal build (ppc, i386, x86_64) and ``intel`` is used for a universal build with the i386 and x86_64 architectures

-   Examples of returned values on macOS:
+   Examples of returned values on Mac OS X:

    * ``macosx-10.3-ppc``